olderthantheinternet/lilbiff/README.md

 ## 🚀 Deployment to GitHub Pages

-### Recommended: GitHub Actions (Most Reliable)
+### Option 1: Deploy from a Branch (Simplest - Recommended for Static Sites)

-This method provides the most reliable deployment with clear feedback and better control.
+This is the simplest method and perfect for this static website since there's no build step needed.

 1. **Create a GitHub Repository**
    ```bash